-"It all began on a shoestring" is the way Arthur Vesey (the founder of Veseys Seeds) described the beginning days of Veseys Seeds.
+"It all began on a shoestring" is the way Arthur Vesey described the beginning days of Veseys Seeds.
 From a very young age, Mr. Vesey operated a market garden in the rural community of York, Prince Edward Island.
 During his market garden years, he was keenly interested in securing and testing seeds that were suitable for the cool, short growing seasons of Atlantic Canada.

 When ordering his own seeds, he soon began to include seed orders for his neighbors.
 This eventually led to the establishment of a small retail seed business located in one room of his home.
 Obtaining a small kitchen scale, and old cracked dish and spoon, the business was born.
 Speaking of his own gardening experience Mr. Vesey said, "I was preparing for the seed business and I didn't even know it".

-Since 1939, Veseys seed has been tested and packaged on the premises in York.
+Since 1939, Veseys seeds have been tested and packaged on the premises in York.
 Today, automated packaging has mostly replaced what had been done by hand.
 However, many small and delicate flower seeds are still packaged by hand using a combination of measuring devices not unlike the original spoons and scoops of Arthur's day.

 Having enjoyed moderate growth over the years, Mr. Vesey hired B.E.
 (Bev) Simpson in 1956.
 Mr. Simpson's ideas, youth and energy contributed greatly to company growth.
 Soon, Mr. Simpson became a business partner and in 1980, upon the retirement of Mr. Vesey, Bev became president of the company and along with his wife, Shirley, took full ownership of the business.

 Since Veseys conducts extensive field trials of each variety offered in the catalogue, many commercial growers look to their results before making decisions on what they will plant in large quantities.
-Bev's reputation as a quality grower, Veseys research in finding suitable varieties for this climate and a tradition of excellence that spans 7 decades, has most definitely had a positive impact on agriculture in this region.
-Continuing this tradition today, every variety in Veseys catalog has been carefully tested at the Vesey's 40-acre research farm.
-Within this research facility, literally hundreds of varieties are planted, maintained and evaluated by Vesey's staff for vigor, earliness, flavor and disease resistance.
+Bev's reputation as a quality grower, Veseys research in finding suitable varieties for this climate and a tradition of excellence that spans 8 decades, has most definitely had a positive impact on agriculture in this region.
+Continuing this tradition today, every variety in Veseys catalog has been carefully tested at the Veseys 40-acre research farm.
+Within this research facility, literally hundreds of varieties are planted, maintained and evaluated by Vesey's staff for vigour, earliness, flavour and disease resistance.